PrairieLearn/PrairieLearn/packages/browser-utils/README.md

 ### `parseHTML` and `parseHTMLElement`

-These functions return a `DocumentNode` and `Element` from the provided HTML, respectively.
+These functions return a `DocumentFragment` and `Element` from the provided HTML, respectively.
 The HTML can be an `HtmlSafeString` from `@prairielearn/html` or a plain string.

 ```ts
 import { parseHTML, parseHTMLElement } from '@prairielearn/browser-utils';